Preparing for Residency

 Supporting you today as a medical student.
 Protecting your future as a physician.

 The Coalition for Physician Accountability is a group of U.S. organizations—including the AMA—that are concerned with the oversight, education and assessment of medical students and physicians throughout their medical careers.
-The coalition assembled the UME-GME Review Committee (UGRC) and in 2021, the committee issued 34 recommendations to improve the UME to GME transition, but not enough progress has been made to implement them.
+The coalition assembled the UME-GME Review Committee, and, in 2021, the committee issued 34 recommendations to improve the UME to GME transition, but there has been little progress implementing them.

-An AMA webinar recently featured an overview of the committee’s recommendations and focused on these two:
+An AMA webinar featured an overview of the committee’s recommendations and focused on these two:

 • Supporting targeted coaching of resident physicians.